CtrlAltDelight/rust-101/README.md

   + There are only a few commands you need to know to get started.
   + It automatically names your executable file with something identifyable.
 Technically this is rustc but whatever.
 I find it better than gcc's `a.out` for everything unless otherwise specified.

++ Shadowing seems a bit dodgy, but hopefully it allows for more clear code.
+Though I am a bit skeptical of it.